hwhalen/naught_compiler/readme.txt

 Partners: Jordan Heier, Hunter Whalen

-What we have completed: We have support for int, pointers, and strings.
+What we have completed: We have support for int, pointers, strings, functions, and required operators.
+A basic type checking system is in place.
+Parts of the nstdlib are in place, but it is not 100% operational.

-What remains incomplete: We have not figured out how to get nstdlib to work correctly, we did write an nstdlib, but have been having a lot of problems getting it to be included correctly.
-The example program is not running correctly, it segfaults.
-We have a lot of other tests that work fine.

-Extensions: We have a type checking system and we also create a symbol table.
+What remains incomplete: The nstrlen function from the nstdlib is still not working 100% properly.